 This difficulty can be overcome in time with mentoring, exposure and experience, which all lead to insight which leads to foresight which allows derivation of the right questions to ask when checking for adequacy.

-For more information on managing contracts effectively, you can download our free 38 page guide – The Complete Guide to Contract Management.
+For more information on managing contracts effectively and for further contract review checklists, you can download our free 38 page guide – The Complete Guide to Contract Management.